dargilboa/mdma/README.md

 - **`pytorch>=1.0.0`**
 - **`pandas>=1.2.3`**

-Optional for visualization and plotting: `matplotlib` and `tensorboardX`
+Optional for visualization and plotting: `matplotlib` and `tensorboardX`.

 ## Structure